alexisMarceau1/CreditRisk_solution/README.md

-"Prêt à dépenser” offers consumer credit to people with little or no loan history.
+"Prêt à dépenser" offers consumer credit to people with little or no loan history.
 The aim of this project is to develop a scoring model to predict the probability of a customer defaulting on a loan.
 This is a supervised binary classification problem in which the “target” to be predicted will be 0 if the customer is able to repay the loan, and 1 if the customer is unable to repay the loan.